citadel-tech/coinswap/docs/maker-cli.md

 <maker's tor_address>
 ```

-This address is our maker server's identity on the Tor network.
+This shows the server tor address, which is our maker server's identity on the Tor network.

 ---

 ### ShowFidelity
-When setting up `makerd`, we fund the maker’s wallet and create a fidelity bond.
+When setting up `makerd`, we fund the maker's wallet and create a fidelity bond.
 To see details about our existing fidelity bond, use:

 ```bash
 $ ./maker-cli show-fidelity